johnkaza/front-end-challenge/README.md

 - The project must be a `Single Page Application`
 - Pick your best framework.
 Such as `Angular`, `React` or `Vue`
 - Use [**Steam**](https://store.steampowered.com) store public API. ([Web API Overview](https://partner.steamgames.com/doc/webapi_overview))
-- `Responsive CSS` is a bonus
-- Free to use any CSS framework or do it by yourself
+- `Responsive CSS` is a bonus.
+You're free to pick any CSS framework if you'd like to
 - Follow **Steam** color scheme is a bonus

 ## Features